przprz/rails_console/rails_console.md

 There are **many other methods for updating** records.

-* Here's a neat cheat-sheet https://makandracards.com/makandra/42641-different-ways-to-set-attributes-in-activerecord
+There's a neat cheat-sheet here https://makandracards.com/makandra/42641-different-ways-to-set-attributes-in-activerecord

 You can choose more exotic one depending on your use case (like: you need to skip validations, callbacks, etc.)